Of the Universe, Gods,

 Amad Tir and the Sianid Vale

 Between the barren Marginals and the volatile territories of the devouring Gorge, the Sianid Vale was always a region of precious calm and arable worlds.
-The Pilgrims of the Latter Exodus rested here on their mystic journey ever outward bound, and ancient settlers founded early colonies across the more inviting systems.
+The Nomoi of the Latter Exodus rested here on their mystic journey ever outward bound, and settlers in ancient times founded early colonies across the more inviting systems.

-Amad Tir emerged as one of Sector Nebra's most successful Century Worlds, passing the trial of Imperial Ascension less than half a century ago.
-Most stars of the Sianid Vale have long been claimed by its new realm and are now rapidly developing under the influx of imperial settlers, trade, and technology.
+Amad Tir emerged as one of Sector Nebra's most successful Century Worlds, passing the trial of Ascension less than half a century ago.
+Most stars of the Sianid Vale have long been claimed by its new realm and are now rapidly developing under the influx of settlers, trade, and technology from the Politismos.

-As of the year 3268 IC, the Imperial Realm of Amad Tir is considered the foremost power of the Inner Nebra Sector.
-Having been granted the title of World Ascendant half a century before, Amad Tir leveraged this imperial recognition to advance mercantile and political interests among the worlds of its realm and beyond.
+As of the fiftieth year since Ascension, the Imperial Realm of Amad Tir is considered the foremost power of the Inner Nebra Sector.
+Having been granted the title of World Ascendant, Amad Tir leverages its recognition by Appollonia and the Politismos to advance mercantile and political interests among the worlds of its realm and beyond.

-The favor of imperial benefactors holds the promise of wealth and protection, and to stay in the graces of the Imperium is unquestionably beneficial in the long run.
-But a true imperial presence may take centuries yet to fully manifest.
-Until that time has come, the dominant position of Amad Tir will not stay unchallenged.
+But a true presence of the Politismos may take centuries yet to fully manifest.
+Until that time, the dominant position of Amad Tir will not stay unchallenged.

-For all its potential, Amad Tir is more vulnerable now than ever, still locked in a smoldering conflict with the rival Century World Sianid and besieged on multiple fronts by the ferocious clans and hordes of the Deeping.
-It is now up to the lords of the realm to guide their worlds through the uncertainty, and towards the dawn of a new imperial era on this Nebra’s innermost frontier.
+For all its potential, the realm of Amad is more vulnerable now than ever, still locked in a smoldering conflict with the rival Century World Sianid and besieged on multiple fronts by the ferocious clans and hordes of the Nomoi.
+It is now up to the lords of the realm to guide their worlds through the uncertainty, and towards the dawn of a new heroic age on this, Nebra’s innermost frontier.

 History of Amad Tir

-Amad Tir’s recent history has been shaped by nothing as much as by the Century of Trial and the tasks presented to the ambitious world if it were ever to join the Imperium.
+Amad Tir’s recent history has been shaped by nothing as much as by the Century of Trial and the tasks presented to the ambitious world if it were ever to join the Politismos.

-Though no imperial dignitary has held any position of authority directly, the Inner Worlds of humankind have guided Amad Tir through their influence.
-They facilitated victory in the long war against Ozom, and have begun drafting plans for expansion and development across the young realm.
+Though no Appollonian dignitary has held any position of authority directly, the Inner Worlds of the Politismos have guided Amad Tir through their influence.
+Their Gods have set their eyes on the young realm, and brought victory in the long war against Ozom.

 Amad Tir remains very much a world in charge of its own destiny.
 And the tides of history seem to have been in its favor.
-The strong position the Imperial Realm finds itself in was by no means guaranteed, as it is constantly challenged by worthy adversaries.
+Yet the strong position the Imperial Realm finds itself in was by no means guaranteed, as it is constantly challenged by worthy adversaries.

 Fleets of Amad Tir